EleutherAI/dps/doc/adding-udf-processors.md

 To use this processor, the steps are:
   * add the code to an `example.py` file in the [udf] folder
-  * add configuration for this processor to the `process` configuration section, as
+  * add configuration for this processor to the `process_udf` configuration section, as

 	      - class: example.Example